surajgharpankar28/Swadseva-Server/README.md

   npm run start
 ```

-💫 Test the FoodFire Server Locally in your FoodFire React App then use this domain name (`http://localhost:3000/`) if the Server is running on a `3000` Port:
+💫 Test the Swadseva Server Locally in your Swadseva React App then use this domain name (`http://localhost:3000/`) if the Server is running on a `3000` Port:
 ```javascript
 const response =  await fetch(`http://localhost:3000/api/restaurants?lat=12.9351929&lng=77.62448069999999&page_type=DESKTOP_WEB_LISTING`)